 So when your credit card system goes down there is certainly reason to be concerned.
 Being unable to ring up credit and debit transactions, for even a short period of time, can be devastating to a business.
 Luckily, POS systems know this!
 That’s why we have offline mode.
 And while it’s impossible to run your business entirely the same when you’re offline, there are some easy work arounds to make sure you don’t lose any sales.

-Below we’ll look at a brief history of credit cards machines and then get into several ways that businesses can keep functioning even when the internet isn’t.
+Below we’ll look at a brief history of credit card machines and then get into several ways that businesses can keep functioning even when the internet isn’t.

-The modern credit system dates back millennia to help small businesses get off the ground.
+The modern credit system dates back millennia.
+And even back then, the idea behind the system was to help small businesses get off the ground.
 The Code of Hammurabi, for instance, established rules in 1792 B.C. for loaning and repaying money so that farmers could receive seeds and pay for them after the harvest was brought in.